helenchg/LearnHololensDevUnity/README.md

 ## Getting started with MixedRealityToolKit v2.
 At first, I found the github repo for the MRTK https://github.com/microsoft/MixedRealityToolkit-Unity, but did not know how to use it.
 This tutorial is a good place to start http://unicodeexception.com/2019/02/start-mixedrealitytoolkit-v2/.
 We actually have to download the entire repo, open it in unity, and then export it again as a unitypackage.
 This way, every time I start a new project, I can just import the MRTK unity package.

+## 8. ModelExplorer (Holotoolkit) - Unity2017.4
+For some reason, Unity2019 projects are not building, so I started this project with Unity2017.4LTS.
+This is the tutorial from Microsoft https://docs.microsoft.com/en-us/windows/mixed-reality/holograms-210.
+It took me forever to get through because many of the assets were missing and the videos dont match the actual instruction and required assets.
+Many of the scripts needed some kind of debugging.
+Learn about the billboard and tag-along scripts, which could be useful later on for my agent.

 ## 7. BasicContextAwareAgent (HoloToolkit 2017.4 + Navmesh + Voice Input + Gesture) - Unity2017.4
 In this project, I am combining everything I have learned so far to build a basic context-aware agent that appears when called and navigate in the physical environment.